Fears - young children

 - Some toddlers try very hard to please their parents, and they can be very frightened if something goes wrong.

 - They can also be fearful of other people's powerful emotions.
 A parent's anger or despair can be very frightening to them.
-See the topic 'Yelling'.
+See the topic 'Yelling in the family - effects on children'.

 - It will help if you can look at what is happening in their lives and their relationships to find what might be making them feel strongly, and help them to talk about it.